"Take one sip and you're awake for six hours. Two sips, you're awake for 72 hours. Drink the cup, you never blink in life."

 There's the quasi-legal (if you have a valid prescription) to wildly illegal (if you're using street speed) "biker coffee."
 As in, coffee either brewed with amphetamine-class stimulants or with them dropped into the cup post-brewing.
 Anything from Ritalin and Adderall pill form to a piece of crystal meth can be the option of choice, and this is a very popular option among speed users who wish to maintain some sense of normalcy/avoid police attention.

 Averted with espresso shots.
-They actually have less caffeine per shot than a cup of drip coffee, plus the dark roasts that baristas favor for espresso have less caffeine than lighter-roasted beans.
+They actually have less caffeine per shot than a cup of drip coffee.

 Afri-Cola has 250mg of caffeine per bottle, making it more potent than Jolt.